 Local project funding was made available by the Clarinda Foundation in the initial amount of $125,000 along with the City of Clarinda of $50,000 with contributions from the Clarinda Youth Corporation, Cornerstone Bank, Bank Iowa, PCSB Bank, Page County Supervisors and an anonymous donor totaling $250,000.
 The property owners’ contribution of $250,000 was 25% of the cost of their building improvements.

 The Clarinda community has completed a successful Downtown Revitalization Facade Project with twelve participating building owners totaling eighteen building facades.
 Improvements to buildings included: new windows/doors, awning replacement, painting, signage, masonry work and tuck-pointing.
 Numerous meetings were held with the architects, general contractor, building owners, grant administrator and city representatives facilitated by the Clarinda Chamber of Commerce staff to review and approve façade enhancements.

-The Clarinda Downtown Revitalization Dedication ceremony has been scheduled for Saturday, September 28 – 10 a.m. on the Northwest corner of the square.
-Historic walking tours will be provided by Trish Bergren, Nodaway Valley Historical Museum Director immediately following the ceremony.
+The Clarinda Downtown Revitalization Dedication ceremony was held Saturday, September 28 – 10 a.m. on the Northwest corner of the square.
+Historic walking tours were provided by Trish Bergren, Nodaway Valley Historical Museum Director.